Dimitri’s mother died of a stroke four days after his fifteenth birthday. And in the wake of her death, he struggled to find answers.

 As he turned his head, Dimitri saw a vision of Jesus in front of him.
 It was as if He were so close that he could touch Him.
 Dimitri feared Jesus would be angry with him.
 But as he stared at Him, looking for condemnation, it wasn’t there.
 Instead, He saw only love in His eyes.

 Suddenly Dimitri realized that all the things he was filling his life with were empty and worthless.
 He recommitted his life to God and never looked back.

 Today Dimitri serves as the team leader for the Global Heart Ministries Connect Center.
 He is passionate about helping others personally know God and find the answers they need to life’s tough questions.

 In many parts of the world, the message of Jesus is blocked and people are living without hope.
 Through innovative technology, Global Heart Ministries bypasses political and cultural barriers to spread the Gospel across the Middle East and Central Asia.
-Local partners like Dimitri work in our Connect Center to reach seekers, make disciples, and connect new believers to the Underground Church.
+Local partners like Dimitri work in our Connect Center to reach seekers, make disciples, and connect new believers to the persecuted church.

 Will you give today to ensure partners like Dimitri can share the hope of Jesus with people searching for truth?